Continuous non-equilibrium transition driven by the heat flow

 where $k$ is the thermal conductivity and $U_{eq}$ is the energy of the same system in the absence of external energy supply.
-We introduce a movable wall parallel to the bounding walls.
+We introduce a movable adiabatic wall parallel to the bounding walls.
 At equilibrium, the wall is located precisely in the middle of the system.
 For small heat fluxes, the position of the wall is stable.
 Above a critical flux, the wall moves towards one of the bounding surfaces.
-We show that the minimum of the non-equilibrium Helmholtz-like free energy, defined in this paper, determines the stationary state's wall position.
+We show that the minimum of the nonequilibrium Helmholtz-like free energy, defined in this paper, determines the stationary state's wall position.
+Unlike in the existing approaches, see e.g. Refs~\cite{Niven2010,komatsu2008steady}, our construction of a nonequilibrium free-energy-like potential does not rely on the knowledge of entropy.

 As shown in Fig.~\ref{fig:1}, the left and right boundaries are fixed at $x=\pm L$, with a large area $\mathrm{A} \rightarrow \infty$, giving $V = 2\mathrm{A}L$.
-A movable wall is adiabatic and constitutes the internal constraint.
+A movable wall is adiabatic, i.e., does not allow heat to pass it, and constitutes the internal constraint.
 Thus the system is separated into two subsystems $1$ and $2$, each with a fixed number of particles $N_{1}$ and $N_{2}$.
 In the following, we will denote variables of the subsystem $i = 1,2$ with subscript $-_{i}$, and the subsystem on the left(right) hand side is designated $1(2)$.
 The wall is assumed to move freely without friction.
-Therefore, the condition for the total system to reach steady states is that the pressures exerted by each subsystem are equal $P_{1}(x_{w}) = P_{2}(x_{w})$, where $x_{w}$ is the position of the wall.
-In equilibrium, according to the ideal gas law $P_{eq}V = N k_{B}T$, where $k_B$ is the Boltzmann constant, therefore the intended ratio of $N_{1}/N_{2}$ is achieved by placing the wall such that $N_{1}/N_{2}$ is equal to the ratio of the volumes $V_{1}/V_{2}$.
+Therefore, the condition for the total system to reach steady state is that the pressures exerted by each subsystems are equal $P_{1}(x_{w}) = P_{2}(x_{w})$, where $x_{w}$ is the position of the wall.
+In equilibrium, according to the ideal gas law $P_{eq}V = N k_{B}T$, where $k_B$ is the Boltzmann constant, therefore the intended ratio of $N_{1}/N_{2}$ is achieved by placing wall such that $N_{1}/N_{2}$ is equal to the ratio of the volumes $V_{i}$.

 We make two assumptions about this system.
-Firstly, we assume that the heat conduction follows the Fourier's law.
+First, we assume that the heat conduction follows Fourier's law.
 Then, the temperature profile can be obtained from the local continuity equation of energy